aalto-grades/aalto-grades/robot-tests/README.md

 ## Structure of the directory

-The structure of this directory is built in the following way:
+This directory is structured in the following way:

 ```
 common/
 output/
 high-level-feature-directories/
 ```

-The common directory contains keywords utilized by all the different features for basic usage.
+The common directory contains generic keywords utilized by most tests.

 ```
 keywords.robot
 variables.robot
 ```

-The output directory is used as a place to store the output of robot framework after execution.
+The output directory is an automatically generated directory used as a place to store the output of the Robot Framework after execution.

 The high-level feature directories such as authentication and courses contain the following files: